Terry Alderman: Return to Test cricket

 Alderman was selected for the tour of the West Indies in 1984.
 He took 1/64 and 0/43 in the first Test.
 In the second Test he took 2/91 but had some success with the bat, scoring 21 in Australia's second innings and taking part in a 61-run partnership with Allan Border.
 In the third Test Alderman took 1/152 and 0/18.
 He was dropped for the final two Tests.
 Alderman took 15 first-class wickets on tour at 43.6.
 After the tour he played his first season of county cricket in England with Kent County Cricket Club.

-Alderman made his way back into the Australian side for the first Test against the West Indies during 1984/85.
+Alderman made his way back into the Australian team for the first Test against the West Indies during 1984/85.
 He took 6/128 but the West Indies won by an innings.
 He took 3/107 in the second Test, which ended with Kim Hughes' resignation as Australian captain.
 After going wicketless in the third Test he was dropped for the final two Tests of the series.

 Alderman took 44 wickets at 28.34 that summer.
 He was picked to tour England in 1985 but lost his spot when it was revealed he had signed to play in South Africa.
 Alderman says he was motivated by financial conditions after being left off the contract list of Australian players in 1984.
 "The board was; not thinking of me for the future.!
 I was 28 and I had a family to think of, The opportunity to go to South Africa and to get a nest egg came up.
 It pointed out to me the lack of security you have when you play this, game.
 'It's so fickle: one minute you are up,'the next you are down."